Grouping related files

 element may contain <FLocat>

-pointers to one or more external content files via a URI and/or may itself contain the file content as XML or binary data using the <FContent>
+pointers to one or more external content files via a URI (see Referencing external files) and/or may itself contain the file content as XML or binary data using the <FContent>

-Nested (hierarchical) arrangement with file groups is not allowed, since complex structures are meant to be described in the Structural map section <structSec>
+A nested (hierarchical) arrangement of file groups is not allowed, since complex structures are meant to be described in the structural map section <structSec>

 .